Historical Fiction

 The chickens were restless that morning, and Annabelle Sullivan took it as an omen.

-She stood in the doorway of the small barn, her breath forming clouds in the frigid February air, watching as the hens clucked and scratched with unusual agitation.
-Behind her, she could hear Elizabeth sweet-talking the goats, her voice bright and unbothered by the cold that had settled into Anabelle's bones.
-The sun had barely crested the horizon, painting the snow-covered fields in shades of pink and gold, but already Annabelle felt the day pressing against her chest like a stone.
+She stood in the doorway of the small barn watching as the hens clucked and scratched with unusual agitation.
+Behind her, she could hear Elizabeth sweet-talking the goats, her voice light and unbothered by the cold that had settled into Annabelle's bones.

 "They know something we don't," Annabelle murmured, more to herself than to anyone else.

 "They're chickens, Anna."
 Elizabeth emerged from the goat pen, her long black curls escaping from beneath her cap in wild tendrils.
-Only two years apart, the sisters looked remarkably alike—both with long black curly hair and bright blue eyes—though their temperaments could not have been more different.
-Where Annabelle moved through the world with careful consideration, Elizabeth barreled through it with the confidence of someone who had never been taught to fear.
-"They're rattled because Louise tried to herd them again."
+Only two years apart, the sisters looked remarkably alike, both with long black curly hair and sapphire eyes.
+But where Annabelle moved through the world with careful consideration, Elizabeth barreled through it with the confidence of someone who had never been taught to fear.
+"They're rattled because Jezebel tried to herd them again."

-As if summoned by her name, Louise—a large, shaggy dog with more enthusiasm than sense—bounded through the barn door, nearly knocking Annabelle off her feet.
-Close behind came Cleo and Porter, the two older dogs who seemed to exist primarily to clean up Louise's messes, both literal and figurative.
+Summoned by name, Jezebel, a large, shaggy dog with more enthusiasm than sense, bounded through the barn door, nearly knocking Annabelle off her feet.
+Close behind came Ruth and Abel, the two older dogs who seemed to exist primarily to manage Jezebel's chaos.

-"Weezy, down," Annabelle said firmly, but she couldn't help the smile that tugged at her lips as she scratched behind her ears.
+"Down, Bella," Annabelle said firmly, but she couldn't help the smile that tugged at her lips as she scratched behind the dog's ears.
 The dogs were a comfort, especially with their father away on business in Boston these past six months.
-When Louise looked at her with those bright blue eyes, Annabelle felt less alone in the world.
+When Jezebel looked at her with those bright blue eyes, so unusual for a dog, Annabelle felt a little less alone in the world.

 "Girls!"
 Their mother's voice carried across the yard from the house, and both Annabelle and Elizabeth turned.
-Jane Sullivan stood on the small porch, wiping her hands on her apron, her face difficult to read in the early morning light.
+Jane stood on the small porch, wiping her hands on her apron, her face difficult to read in the early morning light.
 "Come inside.
-There's something you need to hear."
+There's news."

 "Sit," Jane said, gesturing to the rough-hewn table that dominated the room.
 Her face was drawn, and Annabelle noticed for the first time the dark circles beneath her mother's eyes.

-"Mary Burns came by before dawn," Jane finally said.
+"Mary Walcott came by before dawn," Jane finally said.
 "She was on her way to the Proctors' house, but she stopped here first.
 She wanted to warn us."

 "The afflicted girls."
 Jane's voice was careful, measured.
 "Their fits have worsened.
 They've begun naming names."

-Annabelle's blood went cold.
-She had heard about the girls—everyone in Salem Village had.
+Annabelle's blood ran cold.
+The girls.
+Everyone in Salem Village had heard about them by now.
 It had started in January with Reverend Parris's daughter Betty and his niece Abigail, strange fits and unexplained illnesses that the doctors couldn't remedy.
-Then other girls had begun exhibiting the same symptoms, crying out that they were being tormented by specters, by witches who visited them in the night and pinched and prodded them with invisible hands.
+Then other girls had begun exhibiting the same symptoms: Mary Walcott, Mercy Lewis, Ann Putnam.
+They cried out that they were being tormented by specters, by witches who visited them in the night and pinched and prodded them with invisible hands.

 At first, Annabelle had felt only pity for the girls.
 Illness was common enough, and the harsh winter had been difficult on everyone.
-But as the weeks passed and the accusations had begun, that pity had curdled into something else.
-Three women had already been arrested: Sarah Jeffry, a beggar woman who wandered the village with her young daughter; Alice Osborne, an elderly woman who rarely attended meetings; and Tituba, Reverend Parris's Caribbean slave.
+But as the weeks passed and the accusations began, that pity had turned to ash on her tongue.
+Three women had already been arrested just days ago: Sarah Good, a beggar woman who wandered the village with her young daughter; Sarah Osborne, an elderly woman who rarely attended meetings; and Tituba, Reverend Parris's Indian slave.
 All of them were women on the margins, women without protection or power.

 Women, Annabelle had noticed, whom it was easy to accuse and difficult to defend.